Ghosn's Renault lieutenant drew extra salary via holding - documents | MarketScreener

-Ghosn and Nissan senior director Greg Kelly, who are at the centre of a financial misconduct scandal engulfing the carmaking alliance, approved payments totalling 500,000 euros ($572,000) to Renault General Secretary Mouna Sepehri, who is responsible for corporate governance in her role as board secretary.
+Ghosn and Nissan senior director Greg Kelly, who are at the centre of a financial misconduct scandal engulfing the carmaking alliance, approved payments totalling 500,000 euros (446,319 pounds) to Renault General Secretary Mouna Sepehri, who is responsible for corporate governance in her role as board secretary.

 There is nothing to suggest that the payments by Renault-Nissan BV (RNBV) were illegal or violated Renault-Nissan rules, but they highlight governance issues and potential conflicts of interest.